-- Widening of definition of business trust: The definition of business trusts is aligned with the amended SEBI Regulations to do away with the requirement of the units of business trust to be listed on a recognized stock exchange. - Exemptions to Sovereign Wealth Funds and 100% Subsidiary of Abu Dhabi Investment Authority: Dividend, interest and long-term capital gains arising from the investments in debt or equity of company, engaged in the business of infrastructure development is exempt provided investments are made before 31st March 2024 and held for a period of 3 years. - Allowing carry forward of losses and depreciation in certain amalgamations: Section 72AA amended to extend the benefit in case of amalgamation of one or more corresponding new banks and in case of amalgamation of one or more government company engaged in general insurance business.
+- Widening of definition of business trust: The definition of business trusts is aligned with the amended SEBI Regulations to do away with the requirement of the units of business trust to be listed on a recognized stock exchange. - Exemptions to Sovereign Wealth Funds, 100% Subsidiary of Abu Dhabi Investment Authority and Foreign Pension Funds: Dividend, interest and long-term capital gains arising from the investments in debt or equity of company, engaged in the business of infrastructure development is exempt provided investments are made before 31st March 2024 and held for a period of 3 years (even if investment is made through AIF). - Allowing carry forward of losses and depreciation in certain amalgamations: Section 72AA amended to extend the benefit in case of amalgamation of one or more corresponding new banks and in case of amalgamation of one or more government company engaged in general insurance business.